 - 1. All cottages shall use the strong mayor system. - 2.
 Elect a mayor and three councilmen. - Citizens who do not intend to run for state offices are good persons to announce themselves for mayor or councilmen. - 4.
 Duties of city officers. - a.
-Mayor - Is responsible for enforcement of city ordinances with the help of the Chief of Police and Police. - 2.
-Is responsible for peace and order in the city. - Presides over Council Meetings. - 4.
-Makes appointments (Clerk, Chief of Police, Fire Chief, Sanitary Engineer, and any other appointments the council decides upon). - 5.
+Mayor - Is responsible for enforcement of city ordinances with the help of the Chief of Police and Fire Chief. - 2.
+Is responsible for peace and order in the city. - 3.
+Presides over Council Meetings. - 4.
+Makes appointments (Clerk, Chief of Police, Fire Chief, Sanitary Engineer, and any other appointments the council decides upon).
+Note: Fire Chiefs and Police Chiefs must be appointed no later than the end of Wednesday's breakfast to allow attendance at scheduled training. - 5.
 Will hold municipal (police court) and serve as presiding judge whenever necessary. - b.
 City Council (three members) - With the Mayor, the council shall draw up any ordinances for the government of the city.
 Ordinances should go into effect by noon on Wednesday. - 2.
 Council shall come into session whenever public welfare demands. - c.
 Chief of Police - Enforce city ordinances, which are essentially the same as all Mountaineer Boys' State laws, and other laws as enacted by city ordinance.
 Issue citations and make arrests as necessary. - Must appear in police court whenever the chief is citing and/or arresting officer to provide testimony in support of citations/arrests. - d.
-Fire Chief - Is responsible for the overall City safety with particular emphasis on Fire Safety and response. - 2.
-Will conduct emergency evacuation drills with the approval of the Senior Counselor. - 3.
-Will attend all meetings and training sessions of Fire Chiefs, under the direction of the Staff Fire Marshal, and will be available to serve as State Fire Marshal, if so appointed by the Governor. - Will work with the City Council and Mayor to enact city ordinances, relating to Fire safety, and enforce same, by citation and/or arrest, if so empowered by ordinance. - e.
-Sanitary Engineer - Is responsible for sanitary conditions and overall cleanliness of the City with specific emphasis on restroom facilities. - Will work with City Council and Mayor to enact city ordinances, relating to city sanitary conditions and will work with Chief of Police and Fire Chief to bring about enforcement of same. - 3.
-Will aid counselors in any cases of illness or epidemic.
+Fire Chief - 1.
+Is responsible for the overall City safety with particular emphasis on Fire Safety and response. - 2.
+Will conduct emergency evacuation drills with the approval of the Senior Counselor. - Will attend all meetings and training sessions of Fire Chiefs, under the direction of the Staff Fire Marshal, and will be available to serve as State Fire Marshal, if so appointed by the Governor. - Will work with the City Council and Mayor to enact city ordinances, relating to Fire safety, and enforce same, by citation and/or arrest, if so empowered by ordinance. - e.
+Sanitary Engineer - Is responsible for sanitary conditions and overall cleanliness of the City with specific emphasis on restroom facilities. - Will work with City Council and Mayor to enact city ordinances, relating to city sanitary conditions and will work with Chief of Police and Fire Chief to bring about enforcement of same.

+3. Will aid counselors in any cases of illness or epidemic.